MicrosoftDocs/well-architected/well-architected/security/classify-data.md

 Start with these simple questions and expand as necessary based on the complexity of the system:

-- What’s the origin of data and information type.
+- What's the origin of data and information type.
-- What’s the expected restriction based on access.
+- What's the expected restriction based on access.
 For example, is it public information data, regulatory, and other expected use cases.
 - What is the data footprint, where all is data stored, how long should the data be retained.
 - Which components of the architecture interact with the data.
 - How does the data move through the system.
 - What information is expected in the audit reports.
 - Do you need to classify preproduction data.

 If you have an existing system, take inventory of all data stores and components that are in scope.
 On the other hand, if you are designing a new system, create a data flow dimension of the architecture and have an initial categorization per taxonomy definitions.
 Classification applies to the system as a whole.
-It’s distinctly different from classification of configuration secrets and non-secrets.
+It's distinctly different from classification of configuration secrets and non-secrets.

 Be granular and explicit when defining the scope.
 Suppose your data store is a tabular system.
 You want to classify sensitivity at the table level or even the columns within the table.
 Also extend classification to non-data store components that might be related or have a part in processing the data.
 For example, have you classified the backup of your highly sensitive data store?
 If you are caching user sensitive data, is the caching data store in scope?
 If you use analytical data stores, how is the aggregated data classified.